RaoulSchikora/compiler/README.md

 - mc_ast_to_dot leaks memory
 - if "-f" is specified and multiple functions match the specified name, currently the first one is used
+- in function limit_result_to_function_scope, a pointer is introduced and set to the corresponding program struct.
+In order for printing to work correctly, the actual value inside the AST of "program.has_next_function" needs to be set to false (which is what happens right now.)
+In order to free the memory later, a copy of the program struct in question should be made, which will be returned by value.
+Adjustements in the main method in order to free allocated memory need to be made afterwards.

 ## Parser